MrSwitch/hello.js/README.md

 ## OAuth Proxy

-Services which rely on the OAuth 1 authentication method require a server side handshake with the secret key - this is unlike client-side OAuth 2 which doesn't need a secret and verifies the app based on the redirect_uri property.
+Services which rely on the OAuth 1 or OAuth2 token exchange authentication methods require a server side handshake with the secret key.
+This is unlike client-side OAuth 2 which doesn't need a secret and verifies the app based on the redirect_uri property.

-Making HelloJS work with OAuth1 endpoints requires a proxy server to authorize the user and sign subsequent requests.
-As a shim HelloJS uses a service hosted at [http://auth-server.herokuapp.com/](http://auth-server.herokuapp.com/) developers may add their own network registration AppID/client_id and secret to this service in order to easily get started.
+Making HelloJS work with secret keys requires a web services where the secret key is used to authorize the user and sign subsequent API requests in the case of OAuth1.
+As a shim HelloJS uses a service hosted at [http://auth-server.herokuapp.com/](http://auth-server.herokuapp.com/).
+Developers may add their own network registration AppID/client_id and secret to this service in order to get up and running.

-The aforementioned service uses [//node-oauth-shim](https://npmjs.org/package/oauth-shim), so go `npm install oauth-shim` that for your own deployment.
+The aforementioned service uses [//node-oauth-shim](https://npmjs.org/package/oauth-shim), so if you want to roll your own please look there for installation instructions and usage.
+Override the default path for this service in HelloJS at the point of calling hello.init, e.g. `hello.init(credentials, {oauth_proxy:'//path/to/oauth-shim-proxy'})`.

 ## Browser Support